AWS Bedrock is powerful and

 Model selection and cost architecture

-Bedrock's model menu is wide, and picking the wrong one costs real money at scale.
-We map your specific workloads - classification, generation, summarization, extraction - to the right model family, set up on-demand versus provisioned throughput correctly, and document the decision so your team can revisit it as models evolve without starting from scratch.
+Bedrock's model menu is wide, and picking wrong costs real money at scale.
+We map each workload - classification, generation, summarization, extraction - to the right model family, set on-demand versus provisioned throughput correctly, and document the call.

 Knowledge Base and RAG pipeline design

-Bedrock Knowledge Bases handle ingestion, embedding, and vector storage through managed connectors to S3, Confluence, SharePoint, and others.
-We design the chunking strategy, choose the right embedding model for your content type, configure the retrieval parameters, and test retrieval precision against real queries - not synthetic ones - before anything goes near production.
+Bedrock Knowledge Bases handle ingestion, embedding, and vector storage via managed connectors to S3, Confluence, and SharePoint.
+We design the chunking strategy, pick the right embedding model, tune retrieval parameters, and test precision against real queries before production.

 Bedrock Agents and action group wiring

-Bedrock Agents let you define action groups backed by Lambda functions and OpenAPI schemas so the model can call your internal APIs.
-We build the action group definitions, write the Lambda handlers, tune the orchestration prompts, and test failure paths so the agent degrades gracefully when a tool call fails instead of looping or hallucinating a result.
+Bedrock Agents define action groups backed by Lambda functions and OpenAPI schemas so the model can call your internal APIs.
+We write the definitions and Lambda handlers, tune orchestration prompts, and test failure paths so the agent degrades gracefully instead of looping.

 Guardrails configuration and content filtering

-Bedrock Guardrails let you define denied topics, sensitive information filters, and grounding checks at the API layer.
-We configure these against your specific compliance requirements - whether that is PII handling, industry-specific restricted topics, or brand safety rules - and wire them to your logging pipeline so you have an audit trail.
+Bedrock Guardrails define denied topics, sensitive information filters, and grounding checks at the API layer.
+We configure these against your compliance requirements - PII handling, restricted topics, brand safety - and wire them to your logging pipeline.

 IAM, VPC, and security posture

-Bedrock workloads running in a mid-market AWS account often inherit overly permissive IAM roles from earlier experiments.
-We scope service roles to least privilege, confirm that Knowledge Base data sources and S3 buckets are not publicly accessible, and set up VPC endpoints where your security team requires private connectivity.
+Bedrock workloads in mid-market AWS accounts often inherit overly permissive IAM roles from early experiments.
+We scope roles to least privilege, confirm Knowledge Base sources and S3 buckets are private, and add VPC endpoints where needed.

 Observability and prompt regression testing

-Without structured logging, you cannot tell whether a model version update quietly degraded your outputs.
-We instrument your Bedrock calls with CloudWatch Logs and metrics, build a lightweight prompt regression suite you can run before deploying changes, and set up alerts on latency and error rate thresholds that matter for your specific use case.
+Without logging, you cannot tell whether a model update quietly degraded your outputs.
+We instrument Bedrock calls with CloudWatch Logs and metrics, build a prompt regression suite run before deploys, and alert on the latency and error thresholds that matter.

 How an AWS Bedrock engagement runs.